Regulatory Specialist Salary

 Median of all compensation (including tips, bonus, and overtime) by years of experience.

-Relatively untried employees who have fewer than five years of experience earn around $50K on average.
-People who have worked for five to 10 years can expect a higher median salary of $57K.
-Regulatory Specialists bring in $66K after working for 10 to 20 years.
-Survey participants with more than twenty years of experience only make around $59K on average, though; this group reports a lower median than the one claimed by mid-career individuals.
+Relatively untried employees who have less than five years' experience make $49K, but folks with five to 10 years under their belts enjoy an appreciably larger median of $58K.
+For Regulatory Specialists, 10 to 20 years of experience on the job amounts to an average salary of $64K.
+Survey participants with more than twenty years of experience only make around $58K on average, though; this group reports a lower median than the one claimed by mid-career individuals.

 Regulatory Specialist Reviews